 Continue readingKentucky has a simple education requirement and does not require 150 semester units to sit for the exam.
 However, candidates need to meet the 150-hour rule upon the application of the license.
 After the Uniform CPA exam and ethics exam, 1 year of public or non-public accounting experience is enough to get the CPA license. […]

-Continue readingI’ve gathered stories of aspiring CPAs who are parents of young children, mostly from Jeff’s Another71.com as well as sharing from my readers.
-All names are alias to protect their privacy.
-Mom and dad candidates, you are AMAZING.
+Continue readingI’ve gathered stories of aspiring CPAs who are parents of young children, mostly from Jeff’s Another71.com, as well as sharing from my readers.
+All names are aliases to protect their privacy.
+Mom and Dad candidates, you are AMAZING.
 My hat’s off to you!
 How to Study with Children Around (according to Moms) 1.
 Susan (Two […]

-Continue readingMaryland has relatively strict rules regarding the accounting courses you need to take for the exam.
-It will be helpful if your school is teaching in accordance to the Board approved curriculum (see below).
+Continue readingMaryland has relatively strict rules regarding the accounting courses you need to take for the CPA Exam.
+Therefore, be sure to understand the Board approved curriculum (see below) before you apply for the CPA Exam in Maryland.
 Maryland CPA Requirements 1.
-Education Requirements to Sit for the CPA Exam in Maryland Bachelor’s degree or above with accounting concentration or […]
+Education Requirements to Sit for the CPA Exam in Maryland Bachelor’s degree or above […]

 Continue readingMaine is a relatively easy state in which to sit for the CPA Exam.
 For the education requirement, Maine simply expects candidates to earn a bachelor’s degree or higher within 120 days following the examination.
 However, the board has a strict experience requirement: they demand 2 years of public accounting experience.
 But, the board will […]